lmammino/tall/README.md

 Everyone is very welcome to contribute to this project.
 You can contribute just by submitting bugs or suggesting improvements by [opening an issue on GitHub](https://github.com/lmammino/tall/issues).

+> **Note**: Since Tall v6, the project structure is a monorepo, so you'll need to use a recent version of npm that supports workspaces (e.g. npm 8.5+)

 ## License